lammps/lammps/doc/src/Howto_structured_data.rst

    import re, yaml
    try:
-       from yaml import CSafeLoader as Loader, CSafeDumper as Dumper except ImportError:
+       from yaml import CSafeLoader as Loader except ImportError:
-       from yaml import SafeLoader as Loader, SafeDumper as Dumper
+       from yaml import SafeLoader as Loader

    docs = ""
    with open("log.lammps") as f: